 According to “Herbal Medicine: Biomolecular and Clinical Aspects.
 2nd edition“, “historically, spices have shaped many events throughout the world.
 Many voyagers, including the legendary Christopher Columbus, explored the seas in search of treasured spices.
 These commodities were valued to flavor, to color, and to preserve food in many places.
 Today, spices are increasingly valued not only for their culinary properties but also for their potential health benefits.”
 Herbs tend to be used to make tea, but perhaps the distinction between herbs and spices is arbitrary.
-An ancient tradition is to use herbs as medicine, which is not the subject of this article.

 This list of spices is not complete.
 It includes available spices that I enjoy for cooking and eating.
-A good chef never tells their secrets, their spices, but I am not a chef, much less a good one.
+A good chef never tells their secrets, but I am not a chef, much less a good one.
 Of course, we each have different tastes, so if you do not like these spices, then use others.
 Some spices have medicinal properties, such as relieving or preventing excess gas or constipation.
-On the other hand, some spices have these effects for some people, but not for everybody.
+On the other hand, some spices have these effects for some people, but not for others.

 Besides giving flavor to food, spices have minerals and vitamins.
 They can improve digestion, which is the basis of good health.
 What is optimal digestion?
 It begins with an absence of constipation, diarrhea, stomach pains, and excess gas.
 It continues with absorption and assimilation of the nutrients, minerals, and vitamins in the food into your blood, tissues, organs, and bones.